 Harry Potter cupcake toppers (if desired) – I bought these on Amazon.com.

 Once the cupcakes have cooled, you're ready to core them.
-There are a few ways you can do this....you can buy a cupcake corer, you can try using the non-business-end of a large piping tip, or....you can do what I do and cut a cone-shaped core out with a plastic knife.
+There are a few ways you can do this....you can buy a cupcake corer, you can try using the non-business-end of a large round piping tip, or....you can do what I do and cut a cone-shaped core out with a plastic knife.
 Up to you!
 I haven't the foggiest idea why cupcake crumbs don't stick to plastic knives like they do regular knives, but the plastic knife's been working too well for me to feel the need to invest in any fancy corers.
-Pipe your fillings into your cored cupcakes - it doesn't have to look pretty, so I often use a zip-lock bag for this part.
+Pipe your fillings into your cored cupcakes - I made six of each color!
+The filling doesn't have to look pretty, so I often use a zip-lock bag for this part.

 Once your cupcakes are filled, you’re ready to decorate them!
-I used brown fondant to cover the cupcakes and make the brim of the hat – fondant can be purchased, or it’s fairly easy and significantly cheaper to make your own!
-I used Amy’s Confectionary Adventures recipe for chocolate marshmallow fondant –
+I used brown fondant to cover the cupcakes and make the brim of the hat – fondant can be purchased, or it’s fairly easy and cheaper to make your own!
+I used Amy’s Confectionary Adventures recipe –

 Chocolate Marshmallow Fondant